root-project/training/BasicCourse/readme.md

 The basics of the package are covered as well as high level concepts of C++ and Python.

+## Slides of the Course
+You can find the slides of the course [here](https://docs.google.com/presentation/d/189f0qsDEnMSk2R5KWLRPz2TdEV5kTfXH1VcuAra4cnU/edit?usp=sharing).

 ## Preparation for the Course

 Participants of the ROOT basic course need to perform the following preparation actions **prior to the course**.